Amsterdam/django-gisserver/docs/development.rst

 Using ``make test``, and ``make retest`` should run the pytest suite.

-A special ``make docker-test`` runs the tests as they would run within Travis-CI.
+A special ``make docker-test`` runs the tests against a recent Ubuntu version.
 This helps to debug any differences between coordinate transformations due to different PROJ.4 versions being installed.